tukkek/tactical-hell/README.md

 # Tactical Hell

-(**This project is currently in beta state.** It can definitely be played and enjoyed but I'm not 100% happy with balance quite yet).
+(**TH is currently in beta state.** You can generate and enjoy WADs with Oblige but I'm not 100% happy with balance quite yet).

+This project offers:

+1. Doom 2-compatible WADs that you can immediately download and play (see `Archive` section).
+2. A GZDoom mod-list that you can use with the provided WADs and most other WADs and games (see `Suggested mods`section).
+3. An Obsidian configuration file you can use to automatically generate your own WADs (see `Generating your own WADs` section).
+4. A number of high-quality, free and/or copyright-friendly music that fits the intended gameplay (see the `Suggested soundtrack` section).

+While each one is designed to be part of a greater whole, they are modular and can be used indepedently of each other to your own liking.

+## Rationale

 I love Oblige and [Obsidian](https://github.com/dashodanger/Obsidian/) but I have struggled to fine-tune settings that feel right for me.
 Part of it is that I want more depth in a FPS than vanilla Doom can provide and also that I'd rather play WADs as perma-death roguelites than with the more traditional Doom community approach of mastering levels and WADs death-by-death until you know them like the back of your hand.